 (3) “Manufacturer’s express warranty” and “warranty” mean the written warranty of the manufacturer of a new motor vehicle of its condition and fitness for use, including any terms or conditions precedent to the enforcement of obligations under that warranty; and

-46A-6A-3 Manufacturer’s duty to repair or replace new motor vehicles.
+West Virginia New Car Lemon Law.
+W. Va.
+Code 46A-6A-3.
+Manufacturer’s duty to repair or replace new motor vehicles

-West Virginia Lemon Law 46A-6A-3a Dealer’s duty to disclose repairs to consumer.
+West Virginia Automobile Lemon Law.
+W. Va.
+Code 46A-6A-3a.
+Dealer’s duty to disclose repairs to consumer

 This disclosure requirement does not apply to identical replacement of stolen or damaged accessories or their components, tires or antennae.